aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/README.md

 └── Lineage_4/
 ```

-This organization preserves the lineage information associated with each genomic input.
+This organization preserves the lineage information associated with each
+genomic input, where known.

 ---